 To operate the cockpit shower, the water pressure switch located on the accessory switch panel must be in the "on" position.
-Open the flap and pull the shower wand out from the recessed deck fitting.
+Open the flap and pull the shower wand from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
-To reinstall the shower wand into the recessed fitting, gently feed the hose down through the deck and replace the flap on the deck fitting.
-The shower receives it's water from a 20 gallon fresh water tank.
+To reinstall the shower wand into the recessed fitting, gently feed the hose down through the deck, and replace the flap on the fitting.